at Advocates for Children

 What can Title I set-aside funding be used for?

 An LEA may use funds reserved under this section to provide services to eligible homeless students in both Title I and non-Title I schools that are comparable to services provided to non-homeless students in Title I schools.
 Services provided should assist children in meeting New York State academic content and achievement standards.
-Title I funding cannot be used to supplant services required under the McKinney-Vento Act, e.g. transportation to the school of origin during compulsory school hours.
-The following is a non-exhaustive list of services to which Title I funding can be applied: tutoring, counseling, school supplies, school uniforms, transportation once the student is permanently housed.
+Title I funding cannot be used to supplant services required under the McKinney-Vento Act.
+A June 2014 Field Memo from the NY State Education Department authorizes school districts to use Title I funds to pay for the cost of transporting students in temporary housing.
+The following is a non-exhaustive list of services to which Title I funding can be applied: tutoring, counseling, school supplies, school uniforms, transportation to the school origin, and transportation once the student is permanently housed.
 (Title I of ESEA Section 1115(b)(3)).

 If a student experiencing homelessness attends a school that does not receive Title I, Part A funds, how does the student receive services?